bzeiss/sessionprep/README.md

 # SessionPrep

-Batch audio analyzer and normalizer for mix session preparation.
+Batch audio analyzer and bimodal normalizer for mix session preparation.

 SessionPrep audits and prepares raw audio tracks for mix sessions.
 It performs the mechanical, non-creative labor of checking files for problems and